Airplane!: Influence

+Related works

 Sequel

 Airplane II: The Sequel, first released on December 10, 1982, attempted to tackle the science fiction film genre, though there was still emphasis on the general theme of disaster films.
 Although most of the cast reunited for the sequel, the writers and directors of Airplane! chose not to be involved.
-In the DVD commentary for Airplane!
-David Zucker, Jim Abrahams, and Jerry Zucker claim to have never seen nor to have any desire to see Airplane II.
+In the DVD commentary for Airplane!, David Zucker, Jim Abrahams, and Jerry Zucker claim to have never seen nor to have any desire to see Airplane II.

+Book and audiobook

+An oral history on the making of Airplane!, was published on October 3, 2023.
+An audiobook version was also released, featuring David Zucker, Jim Abrahams, and Jerry Zucker as well as guests Jimmy Kimmel, Bill Hader, "Weird Al" Yankovic, Molly Shannon, Sarah Silverman, Patton Oswalt, Beau Bridges, John Landis, Barry Diller and Michael Eisner, among others.